 At Anchor & Alpine, we create award-winning original illustrations in partnership with our clients.
-We also procure and harmonize stock illustrations.
+We also procure and harmonize stock.
 It all depends on the project’s needs and budget.
 So, what’s the best way to go?

 We often take stock illustrations and recolor them to fit your brand.

 Stock is a good choice if you want to see what you’ll get before you buy it.
-It takes far less budget, time, and talent to work with stock illustrations.
+It takes far less budget, time, and talent to work them.

-There is a bridge between custom and stock illustrations.
+There is a bridge between custom and stock.
 We often work with companies to find a set of stock illustrations that are almost right, and then we recolor them, reconfigure them, and make them feel more cohesive to the brand.

 Resource Costs — Energy, Time, & Money